antronerds/r2-tutorials/docs/One_Gene_View.md

 Datasets are always linked to a so called platform, in this case the **u133p2**  platform of Affymetrix (Thermofisher).
 R2 hosts for many platforms the reporters on the genome so the location and orientation can be inspected as described for the Affymetrix probesets.
-In R2 a platform contains specific information for the genes of a selected dateset.
+In R2, a platform contains specific information for the genes of a selected dateset.
-If the ProbesetVerification table doesn't appear R2 has no information of the  reporter genome location of a given dataset.
+If the ProbesetVerification table doesn't appear when opening the additonal information on the One Gene View graph, then R2 has no information of the reporter genome location of a given dataset.
 The table displayed in Figure 20 lists whether the various reporters of MYCN are in agreement with the genome position of MYCN reference sequence (RefSeq).
 If all are stating “YES” then everything appears alright (from the perspective of an automated assessment).
-The MYCN reporters with a “NO” indicate there may be an issue with it.
-Scroll down the page and click on the “Tview” link in the reporter table.
+The MYCN reporters with a “NO” indicate that there may be an issue with it.
+Click on the probeset link link in the ProbesetVerification table.

 ![](_static/images/Onegeneview/OneGene_Probesettable.png "Figure 20: Probeset verification table")